Guide to undergraduate study

 Undergraduate courses are usually the first degree you study, for example a BA or BSc.

 The duration of an undergraduate degree is usually three years.
 If you choose to apply for a placement year or to study abroad, or to go on to an integrated Masters year, it could last four or five years.

 Types of undergraduate degree

-Our single-honours courses allow you to focus in depth on your core subject.
+With a single-honours course, you focus in depth on your core subject.